colorlessenergy/colorlessenergy.github.io/_posts/2018-11-19-prototypical-inheritance.md

 ---
 title: prototypical inheritance
 published: November 19, 2018
 meta: What is prototype inheritance in javascript.
-Also known as prototypical inheritance.
-It is just a object with methods and properties that is given to non-primitive types.
+It is an object with methods and properties that are given to non-primitive types.
 pic: images/javascript.png
 imgAlt: the JavaScript logo
 link: https://codinglead.github.io/javascript/prototypical-inheritance